google/WebFundamentals/src/content/en/fundamentals/web-app-manifest/index.md

-The [web app manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) is a simple JSON file that tells the browser about your web application and how it should behave when 'installed' on the users mobile device or desktop.
+The [web app manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) is a simple JSON file that tells the browser about your web application and how it should behave when 'installed' on the user's mobile device or desktop.
 Having a manifest is required by Chrome to show the [Add to Home Screen prompt](/web/fundamentals/app-install-banners/).